Explore the New Sales Tools

 - Understand the features and functionality of the Kanban view for Opportunities

-- Explain the benefits of working with accounts and contacts in Lightning Experience
+- Explain the benefits of working with business and person accounts and contacts in Lightning Experience

 We’ve taken your sales process and put it into an action-first workspace, designed to help your sales reps work their deals faster and smarter.
 You can customize coaching scripts for each step in the sales process, create records quickly with fewer clicks, and ultimately close deals faster.